Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Down-Sampling Rollouts in GRPO

 In either case, we have shown that we can modify $S^*$ to obtain a new subset $S'$ of the same size that has no smaller variance in rewards.
 We can repeat this process until we reach a subset of the form $\{1, \dots, {m-k}\} \cup \{{n-k+1},\dots, n\}$ for some $k$.
 Thus, we conclude that there must exist one optimal subset of this form for some $k$. \end{proofof}

 \cref{lem:maxvar} naturally leads to a practical algorithm, \cref{alg:maxvar}, for max-variance down-sampling.
-Moreover, it also offers intuition as to why maximizing variance is effective: the optimal subset contains the $k$ highest rewards and the $(m-k)$ lowest rewards, thereby capturing strong contrastive signals from both positive and negative examples.
+Moreover, it also offers intuition as to why maximizing variance is effective: the optimal subset contains the $k$ highest and the $(m-k)$ lowest rewards, capturing contrastive signals from both positive and negative examples.

 \begin{theorem} \cref{alg:maxvar} computes the max-variance down-sampling rule correctly.
 Moreover, it can be implemented in $O(n \log n)$ time. \end{theorem}

 \begin{proofof}{\cref{thm:maxvar}} The correctness of \cref{alg:maxvar} follows directly from \cref{lem:maxvar}.